anagainaru/ReproducibilityInitiative/service.md

+## On-going publications

+[ ] Nature paper
+[ ] Neural network analysis

-## Presentations
+## ORNL

+- ADIOS
+   - [ ] Install and run examples with ADIOS
-- [ ] Invited talk scheduling workhop
+   - [ ] Run ADIOS-Testing exaples with different engines
-  - [ ] Send title and abstract
+   - [ ] State of the art catalog files
-- [x] Invited talk Bordeaux, Dec 2019

-## Papers
+- ADIOS OLCF

-- [ ] PDE-based app resiliency paper
+   - [ ] Access to Tulip
-   - [x] Submit abstract - 01/24
-   - [x] Create baseline paper for PDE-based app resiliency
-   - [ ] Run new experiments
+   - [ ] Run ADIOS on Tulip

+- WDM App
+   - [ ] Read the paper about the application 2020_kinetic_core
-- [x] IPDPS paper accepted
+   - [ ] Read the EFFIS paper

-## Research
+- Darshan
+   - [ ] Get access to OLCF account and Darshan logs

-- [ ] iSBatch testing
+   - [ ] Run the CORAL-2 benchmark with Darshan
-   - [ ] Correlate Slurm logs to find failed runs
+   - [ ] Extract the list of features from the logs

+## Vanderbilt

+- [ ] Neuroscience
+   - [ ] Generate sequences for different applications
+   - [ ] Impact of the new sequence on the liver log

 - [ ] Neural networs for linear algebra
-   - [x] Test black box NN with different matrix
-   - [x] Test different configurations
-- [ ] Prefetching study - I/O maybe Lucas/HY
-- [ ] Preferential checkpoiting - Gopi/Devesh
-- [ ] Geometry aware approximation - Josh
-- [ ] UTK
-- [ ] Neural networks resiliency
-- [ ] Speculative scheduling simulator - Gopi/Baxter
+   - [ ] Write down everything we have so far

 <br/>